Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

     private void OnDeviceAdded(string name)
     {
         // Feed a description of the Device into the system.
 In response, the
-        // system will match it to the layouts it has and create a Device.
+        // system matches it to the layouts it has and creates a Device.
         InputSystem.AddDevice(
             new InputDeviceDescription
             {